 - Bring the sauce to a boil, then reduce the heat to low.
 Stirring occasionally, simmer on low for about 10 minutes or until the sauce thicken and the flavors combine.

-- Add additional salt or seasonings to taste.
-Store in fridge for about 2 weeks.
+Add additional salt or seasonings to taste.
+Stores in fridge for about 2 weeks.